 This document provides an overview of the strategy and action plan for the monitoring and evaluation (M&E) component of USAID’s Participatory and Responsive Governance (PRG) program in Niger.
 The overarching goal of the PRG project is to strengthen the collective responsiveness of the Nigerien government and its citizens to priority public needs in order to help mitigate what Nigeriens call a ‘crise de confiance’ or ‘crisis of confidence’ between citizens and the state and ultimately bolster stability and governance in one of the world’s most fragile states.
 The project aims to strengthen collective responsiveness through three channels: 1.) political party campaigns; 2.) collective engagement and coordination of multiple stakeholders (government, non-government, donors) to undertake reforms that address citizen priorities; and 3.) capacity-building of local think-tanks, media, NGOs, and civil society to promote participatory governance.

-The M&E strategy and impact evaluation (IE) will be implemented by AidData in collaboration with PRG implementing partners.
+The M&E strategy and impact evaluation (IE) will be implemented by AidData in collaboration with USAID Niger, DRG, and the PRG implementing partners.
 The impact evaluation will be conducted by AidData staff and affiliated researchers.
 The co-Principle Investigators (PIs) on the project include: Ariel BenYishay (AidData Chief Economist, Assistant Professor of Economics at the College of W&M), Philip Roessler (Assistant Professor of Government at the College of W&M), and Lisa Mueller (Assistant Professor, Macalester College).

 We (AidData PIs) envisage that the impact evaluation will focus on the second project outcome of the PRG: improved collective responsiveness through increased multi-stakeholder contributions to public goods provision, or public goods (PG) reform implementation, for short.
 In particular, the IE will assess the degree to which the PRG’s strategy for increased multi-stakeholder coordination and collective action leads to change in the coverage and quality of public goods that meet citizen priority needs.